ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 If it sounds like I'm speaking from experience, it's because I am.

-First off, yeah, it's a bummer.
+First off: yeah, it's a bummer.
 All of your feelings and gripes are valid and correct and don't let anyone tell you otherwise.
 Hold on to those gripes; you can use them to drive change.

 However, this is the reality you're in.
 No mistake about it, this is dangerous territory: **here be dragons**.
 The unfortunate news is, you ***do*** have to go into this dungeon and face the monsters within; but there's no reason you have to do it unarmed and unprepared.